Fully coupled forward-backward stochastic dynamics and functional differential systems: Existence and uniqueness of local solutions

 which implies that, for $T>0$ such that $\theta_9 \sqrt{T} < 1/2$,

 Therefore, $\LL$ is a contraction if $T< \ell(C,K):=\frac{1}{4 \theta_9^2(C,K)} \wedge 1$, and thus admits a unique fixed point $(X,V)$. \end{proof}

-\begin{rem} The extension of \autoref{exun_fbsde} to the case where $\LLL^2$ satisfies {\bfseries (L1)} with respect to $\OOOO^2([0,T],\RR^{p_2}) =\HHHH^2([0,T],\RR^{p_2})$ is problematic, as shown by the following counterexample borrowed from the theory of FBSDEs.
+\begin{rem} Under the general assumption \textup{{\bfseries (A1)}}, it is not possible to extend \autoref{exun_fbsde} to the case where $\LLL^2$ satisfies {\bfseries (L1)} with respect to $\OOOO^2([0,T],\RR^{p_2}) =\HHHH^2([0,T],\RR^{p_2})$, as shown by the following counterexample borrowed from the theory of FBSDEs.
 Assume we have an augmented Brownian filtration, and consider the functional differential system

 where $\LLL^2$ is the operator given by It\^o's representation, and $\phi(x):=x + W_T$.
 We thus obtain that $V \equiv 0$, and the first equation can be rewritten as

 Assume it has an adapted solution $X$.
 We would then have $X_t=E[X_T+W_T|\FFF_t]$ for all $t \ge 0$, which would lead in particular, for $t=T$, to the contradiction $W_T=0$. \end{rem}